mthorrell/wideboost/README.md

 ## Explainers

-As a way to interpret wideboost models, we connected basic functionality from `shap` ().
+As a way to interpret wideboost models, we connect to basic functionality from [SHAP](https://github.com/slundberg/shap).
 Example here:
 ```
 from wideboost.explainers.shap import WTreeExplainer
 import shap